Sitecore/Sitecore.Demo.Edge/docs/deploying.md

 At Sitecore, we deploy multiple instances of the PLAY!
 Summit demo daily on AKS and Vercel.
 AKS deployments are using Helm charts we are maintaining in the [container-deployment repository](https://github.com/Sitecore/container-deployment/tree/master/demo/10.0).

 Unfortunately, the Helm charts are using multiple secrets stored in secret files.
 Those secrets and files are not provided for obvious reasons.
-We also do not provide the software we developed to orchestrate these Helm chart deployments as it is thightly linked to these secret files.
+We also do not provide the software we developed to orchestrate these Helm chart deployments as it is tightly linked to these secret files.

 ## Vercel